Hurricane Bawbag

 Hurricane Bawbag, also known as Cyclone Friedhelm was an intense extratropical cyclone which brought hurricane-force winds to Scotland at the beginning of December 2011.
 The storm also brought prolonged gales and rough seas to the rest of the British Isles, as well as parts of Scandinavia.
 On 8 December, winds reached up to 165 mph at elevated areas, with sustained wind speeds of up to 80 mph reported across populous areas.
 The winds uprooted trees and resulted in the closure of many roads, bridges, schools and businesses.
 Overall, the storm was the worst to affect Scotland in 10 years, though a stronger storm occurred less than a month afterwards, on 3 January 2012.
-Although the follow-up storm was more intense, the winter of 2011–12 is usually remembered for Bawbag among Scots.
+Although the follow-up storm was more intense, the winter of 2011–12 is usually remembered for Bawbag in Scotland.

 Naming

 The Free University of Berlin names low-pressure systems affecting Europe and gave the name Friedhelm to this storm.
-In Scotland, the storm was dubbed Hurricane Bawbag, the term bawbag being a Scots slang word for "scrotum", which is also used as an insult or as a jocular term of endearment.
+In Scotland, the storm was dubbed Hurricane Bawbag, the term bawbag being a Scots word for "scrotum", which is also used as an insult or as a jocular term of endearment.

 The name sparked a trending topic on Twitter, which became one of the top trending hashtags worldwide.
 Stirling Council also used the Twitter tag.
-Rob Gibson, the Convener of the Scottish Parliamentary Environment Committee, was the first politician to use the term on national television.
+Rob Gibson, the convener of the Scottish Parliamentary Environment Committee, was the first politician to use the term on national television.